shankhanraman/Student-Record-System/README.md

 # Student Record System

 ## Overview
 The Student Record System is a Java-based application designed to manage student records efficiently.
 This system allows administrators to perform various tasks related to student information management.
+In the proposed system the administrator can easily add new records, view modify, and delete student records.
+This project will help to smooth the process of student details management.

 ## Features
 - **Add and Remove Students**: Easily add new students to the system or remove existing ones.